Antoine-DOT/XSCAN/README.md

 # XSCAN
-XSCAN is a new banger scanner
+XSCAN is a newer banger scanner

+How does it works?
+Just launch the python file!

+python3 install.py

 EDUCATIONAL PURPOSE ONLY